cuffyca/NNLBD/guide/reduplicating_work/cd2_reduplication.md

 *A-priori* Pre-processing
 =========================

 *NOTE:* This step depends on the [NN for LBD package](https://github.com/cambridgeltl/nn_for_LBD).
-Download this package and setup a virtual environment according to their specifications.
+Download this package and unarchive it.
+We will refer to the extracted package's root directory as `nn_for_LBD`.
+Next, setup a virtual environment according to their instructions.
 This package is used to perform the necessary *a-priori* data preprocessing setups to create our training datasets, evaluation datasets, and their accompanying word embeddings.

 **Windows Users: Their package was exclusively developed for Linux operating systems.
 It can be run under windows using a Linux bash simulated environment.
 We recommend [git-for-windows](https://gitforwindows.org/) through CMD or using [CMDER](https://github.com/cmderdev/cmder).
 Setting up a Linux VM is recommended.
 We've tested their package using [Linux Mint](https://linuxmint.com/) without issue.
 However, after you've generated your datasets and embeddings, you can remove the VM and all requirements associated with their package.**